Milad-PC/2note/README.md

-This is a PWA Todo List
+This is a PWA Todo List \n
 Using #indexedDB As database
 try to work correct in offline mode